White-tailed deer: Behavior

-Males compete for the opportunity of breeding females.
-Sparring among males determines a dominance hierarchy.
-Bucks attempt to copulate with as many females as possible, losing physical condition, since they rarely eat or rest during the rut.
+Males compete for the opportunity to breed with females, with sparring among males determining a dominance hierarchy.
+Bucks attempt to copulate with as many females as possible, gradually losing physical condition since they rarely eat or rest during the rut.
 The general geographical trend is for the rut to be shorter in duration at increased latitude.
 Many factors determine how intense the "rutting season" will be; air temperature is a major one.
 Any time the temperature rises above 40 F, the males do much less traveling looking for females, else they will be subject to overheating or dehydrating.
 Another factor for the strength of rutting activity is competition.
 If numerous males are in a particular area, then they compete more with the females.
 If fewer males or more females are present, then the selection process will not need to be as competitive.

 Reproduction

 Females enter estrus, colloquially called the rut, in the autumn, normally in late October or early November, triggered mainly by the declining photoperiod.
 Sexual maturation of females depends on population density, as well as the availability of food.
 Young females often flee from an area heavily populated with males.
 Some does may be as young as six months when they reach sexual maturity, but the average age of maturity is 18 months.
 Copulation consists of a brief copulatory jump.